BDQ/spree-comments/README.markdown

 An extension for Spree to allow commenting on different models via the admin ui, currently supports: Orders & Shipments.

+Also supports optional comment Types which can be defined per comment-able object (i.e. Order, Shipment, etc) via the admin Configuration tab.

 This is really a fork / rename of jderrett/spree-order-comments

 Requirements: